mila-iqia/bcachefs/docs/getting_started/write.rst

    # Mount our image for writing
    bcachefs fusemount -s disk.img disk_mount

-   # copy our dataset to the image
+   # copy our files to the disk image
    cp -r dataset dataset_mount

    # Dismount the image